TasmiaZerin1128/LocaliCSS/backend/README.md

-# ReDeFix
+# LocaliCSS
-## An Automated Layout Repair Tool for Responsive Web Designs
+## An Automated Localization for Responsive Layout Failures

-<b>ReDeFix</b> (Responsive Design Fix) is a tool for detecting Responsive Layout Failures (RLF) and repairing them across a webpage.